Newbury Park, London: Religion

 The area has two synagogues: a constituent of the United Synagogue (orthodox), and the South West Essex Reform Jewish synagogue.
 A third synagogue, the Barkingside Progressive Synagogue, is, despite its name, also in Newbury Park.
 The area also has a number of Churches such as the Catholic Church St. Teresa's near the station.
+Newbury Park is also home to the Newbury Park Mosque, located on Oaks Lane.
+The mosque serves the local Muslim community and can accommodate up to 400 worshippers.
+It offers regular daily prayers, Friday congregational prayers, and educational classes for both children and adults.

 Transport

 The nearest London Underground station is Newbury Park on the Central line.